|

 of Ancient Greek.

-There also exist the Cretan
+There also exists the Cretan

 Hieroglyphic, still a head-scratcher for the pros at the language